Sodaware/blitzmax-mode/README.md

 * `blitzmax-mode-fontify-p` - Disable syntax highlighting by setting this to `nil`. `t` by default.

+* `blitzmax-mode-capitalize-keywords-p` - Disable automatic capitalization of keywords by setting this to `nil`. `t` by default.

 * `blitzmax-mode-smart-indent-p` - Disable smart indentation by setting this to `nil`. `t` by default.